ahmadiehsan/personal_docs/docs/data_science/features_and_data/feature_selection_reduction/_cheatsheet.md

 Techniques:

-- **Outlier detection & treatment:** Either remove the records or put an upper and lower ceiling.
+- **Outlier detection & treatment**: Either remove the records or put an upper and lower ceiling.

 ## Noise In Feature